retextjs/retext-sentence-spacing/readme.md

 ### `retext().use(sentenceSpacing[, options])`

+Check spacing between sentences.
-Emit warnings when the spacing between two sentences does not adhere to the preferred style.
+Emit warnings when the spacing does not adhere to the preferred style.

 ###### `options.preferred`

 *   `0` (or `'newline'`) — Disallow spaces between sentences
 *   `1` (or `'space'`, default) — Allow only one space between sentences
-*   `2` — Allow only two space between sentences
+*   `2` — Allow only two spaces between sentences

 ## Related